AdamVendrasco/HSCP_MC_Generation/README.md

    ```
    This will automatically cmsrel `<CMSSW_VERSION>`, clone the genproductions repo

 2) Before generating gridpacks we must generate MadGraph5 cards to use as input.
 Under `run_directories/Run-3/` there are template cards to be used for stop and gluino production.
 Run the `Run-3_gluino_generate_cards.sh` or `Run-3_stop_generate_cards.sh` script.
 This will create many directories and correspodinging MadGraph5 cards for that mass/matching scale point (xqcut).
+Edit the generation script mass point and matching scale your desired value or range.
 Note this script only edits:
    * Mass point (param_card.dat)
    * Matching scale: xqcut/minimum pt for the jets and b (run_card.dat)
    * MadGraph5 run_tag (run_card.dat)
    * output name (proc_card.dat)

 3) Now that we have our cards with our desired configurations we can begin generating gridpacks.
 There are two options:
    * HTCondor (recommended)
+      * Locate the `condor` directory.
+The script `condor/autoCreate_subFIles_forDagman.sh` will automatically create condo submit files which we then can mass submitt using DAGMAN.
+         * Edit the mass point and XQCUTS parameters to match the desired cards you wish to generate gridpacks for.
+         * Edit the IN_DIR parameter that will point to where all your directories are.
+This will tell condor what .dat files to copy when the job is submitted.

    * Locally